Cincinnati Bengals vs. Los Angeles Chargers NFL Week 13 Odds, Plays and Insights - NewsBreak

 Check out odds, plays and more for the Cincinnati Bengals vs. Los Angeles Chargers NFL Week 13 matchup on December 5, 2021.

-The Cincinnati Bengals (7-4) and Los Angeles Chargers (6-5) will clash in Week 13 of the NFL season.
+It'll be the Cincinnati Bengals (7-4) against the Los Angeles Chargers (6-5) in NFL Week 13 action.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .